wdoogz/wdoogz.github.io/_posts/2020-04-09-at-home-monitoring.markdown

 Telegraf uses practically no system resources surprisingly.
 I believe the biggest resource useage is the grafana web frontend.
 So why would you ever want this?
 Well when you have a few Raspberry Pi's, Laptops, and Desktops at home all doing different things, serving different purposes it's nice to know the health of your systems.
 While I am not going to cover how to set up a dashboard and set up alerts, they are handy to have.

 If you made it this far thank you for tuning in!
-Let me know what you think below in the comments, the rest of the post is setting it all up.
+Let me know what you think below in the comments, the rest of the post is setting it all up. :+1:

 [Graph Demo!](/assets/Pics/dashboardgraphs.png)

 ---
+:rocket:
 This guide assumes you are using a RaspberryPi.
 It shouldn't be very hard to port over.

 1) Install Grafana!